atlanticwave-sdx/pce/docs/README.md

 ## Constrained Shortest Path (CSP)

-Randomgraph is used to generate the topology of a network.
+A topology will be represented in a JSON format.
 Each link in the network will have three attributes: cost, latency and bandwidth.

-Topology will be generated in .json file.
-Other link info files will aslo be generated for later use.

 - nodes: Number of nodes in the graph
 - p: Probability of link creation